ZettaScript/ATTCHAR/README.md

 Warning: You must verify if the POST parameters are set:
 	isset($_POST['attchar_auto']) and isset($_POST['attchar_code'])

-See example files test1.php and test2.php for more infos.
+See example.php to get more details.

 ## Instructions (Français)
 ### Installer ATTCHAR